spacealtctrl/microg_installer_revived_again/README.md

-# microG Installer Revived Again
+# microG Installer Revived....
+Again

 A Magisk/KernelSU module that **converts** microG GmsCore from a user app to a privileged system app.